sunroboticslab/sunroboticslab.github.io/_pages/openings.md

 #### Q & A

-__What is the advising style?__
-At Sun Robotics Lab, we are dedicated to nurturing creativity, promoting collaboration, and achieving academic excellence among our students.
-We strongly encourage collaboration among group members and with external teams.
-Each group member will have regular discussions with the PI regarding their research ideas and progress.
-We will assign an independent project/task to each incoming student.
-As students gain expertise in the field, we expect them to identify new and exciting research directions and lead their own projects.
-We will have a weekly group meeting to discuss research ideas and literature studies, and we will also set up a weekly or biweekly meeting with each group member to discuss their progress and provide individual support.

  __I am a K-12 student/teacher__ and would like information for a school report, tour, help with my robotics team, a research internship, etc. My students and I are very excited about using robotics as a teaching tool to encourage interest in Science, Technology, Engineering, and Math (STEM) topics.
 We actively involved in outreach and are have an outreach webpage to answer your questions.